 Portable devices face even more peril during the summer.
 The last thing you want to do is place your cell phone on your car dashboard under the sun and go shopping for two hours.
 Those brutal rays that leave you with unpleasant sunburn can give your cell phone a burn like nothing else.
 If the device exceeds recommended heat variances, it’ll be fried—literally.
 Keep an eye on these recommendations.
 For example, Apple suggests that to avoid unwanted damage to iPhones, prevent temperatures from exceeding 95 degrees Fahrenheit or dropping below 32 degree Fahrenheit.

-Be Wary Of Water.
+Be Wary Of Water, Mostly Salt Water.

 Responding To Heat or Water Damage.